okfatih/okfatih/README.md

 ![Test Automation](https://global-uploads.webflow.com/619e15d781b21202de206fb5/6274f6716331597702331a77_Selenium-Testing-A-Comprehensive-Guide-HeadSpin-1280X720%20(1).jpg)

 Fatih, from Netherlands.
 Test Automation: I thrive in the realm of test automation!
-Designing and implementing automated test suites is my playground.
-I've utilized Java and Python to create streamlined test automation scripts and utility libraries, showcasing its capability to deliver dependable code.
+Designing and implementing automated test suites is my playground. <br>
+I've utilized Java and Python to create streamlined test automation scripts and utility libraries, showcasing its capability to deliver dependable code.<br>
-Java Enthusiast: Java is more than just a programming language to me—it's a tool for building powerful applications Exploring AWS Cloud: While I'm not an AWS cloud expert, I'm intrigued by its capabilities.
+Java Enthusiast: Java is more than just a programming language to me—it's a tool for building powerful applications<br>
+Exploring AWS Cloud: While I'm not an AWS cloud expert, I'm intrigued by its capabilities.
 I'm on a journey to learn more about deploying, managing, and optimizing cloud infrastructure using AWS services.

 Skills: Java /Selenium / JS / HTML / CSS/AWS/Azure